pakirby1/DialControl/Documentation/XWSImport.md

 ![Linked View Model Diagram](https://pakirby1.github.io/images/XWSImport-SquadPilotUpgradesCollection.png)

 The collection is populated on app start from the upgrades in the `data/upgrades` folder.
-Once all of the upgrades are populated, we can
+Once all the upgrades are populated, we can

 - Obtain all upgrades for a category (`allUpgrades(in:)`)
 - Obtain the category for a given upgrade (`category(for:)`)